-This is a house for a family of three in a residential neighborhood of suburban Tokyo.
+Portico is a house for a family of three in a residential neighborhood of suburban Tokyo.
 Surrounded by properties subdivided through generations of time, this site maintains its original state.
-Albeit having plenty of land relative to others, six different adjacent properties with homes built tightly to the boundary leaves the project site with a condition, which limits the project from fully enjoying the advantage of having a deep street frontage with the river.
+Albeit having plenty of land relative to others, six different adjacent properties with homes built tightly to the boundary leave the project site with a condition, which limits the project from fully enjoying the advantage of having a deep street frontage with the river.

 What these three rules deduce to is a layout and a form with an approximating interior and exterior air volume that alternate in both horizontal/vertical dimensions.
 The naming has obvious connections to the classical style it originated.
-The reason for using the urban vocabulary is in our anticipation towards to the future outcome of a suburban residential area in Japan.
+The reason for using the urban vocabulary is in our anticipation of the future outcome of a suburban residential area in Japan.
 It is no coincidence if the exterior form appears to be an intermediate between a single house and a housing complex.

 Useful link: KUNO Lab.

 August 10, 2012VISTA | APOLLO Architects & Associates

 August 21, 2012table hat | Hiroyuki Shinozaki & Associates, Architects

 June 6, 2013Tokyo Apartment | Sou Fujimoto Architects